f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 intend to use the RepoManifest/branch scheme, you would want to specify branches= as well.
 Finally, trunk= can also be added.
 All these special arguments will be passed to "git svn" in order, and their values must be relative paths to the svn repo root dir.
-Here’s an example of a complex git-svn _Repo_ URL: http://svn.code.sf.net/p/project/code/svn;trunk=trunk;tags=tags;branches=branches
+Here's an example of a complex git-svn _Repo_ URL: http://svn.code.sf.net/p/project/code/svn;trunk=trunk;tags=tags;branches=branches